NullArray/AutoSploit/README.md

 pip install shodan
 pip install blessings
 ```
-Since the program invokes functionality from the Metasploit Framework you need to have this installed get it from Rapid7 by clicking (here)[https://www.rapid7.com/products/metasploit/].
+Since the program invokes functionality from the Metasploit Framework you need to have this installed get it from Rapid7 by clicking [here](https://www.rapid7.com/products/metasploit/).

 ### Note
 While this isn't exactly a Beta release it is an early release nonetheless as such the tool might be subject to changes in the future.
-If you happen to encounter a bug or would like to contribute to the tool's improvement please feel free to (Open a Ticket)[https://github.com/NullArray/AutoSploit/issues] or (Submit a Pull Request)[https://github.com/NullArray/AutoSploit/pulls]
+If you happen to encounter a bug or would like to contribute to the tool's improvement please feel free to [Open a Ticket](https://github.com/NullArray/AutoSploit/issues] or [Submit a Pull Request](https://github.com/NullArray/AutoSploit/pulls)

 Thanks.